211004-Reston-NET/Colin-Mudie-P1/Readme.md

 ## Description
 Michigan Modular is a Store App which will allow a user to view a fake store selling Eurorack Modular Synthesizer Modules.
+The Database is MS SQL provided by Microsoft Azure.
 You will be able to:

 - Create an account